marekbehnke1/CS50-Final-Project/readme.md

 # NEXT STEPS:
     [] portfolio page - design card template
+        [] Configure some sort of basic tracking, so you can see a small graph for each stock in the portfolio card?
+        [] When its added to holding, start tracking price once each day so you see how its doing?
     [x] design data structure to populate it
     [] styling pass on portfolio page
     [] finish adding func. to buy/sell panels